Azure/azure-powershell/src/DeploymentManager/DeploymentManager/help/New-AzDeploymentManagerServiceUnit.md

 ```

 ### -ParametersUri
-The deployment mode to use when deploying the resources in the service unit.
+The SAS Uri to the parameters file.
+If ArtifactSourceId was referenced in the ServiceTopology, specify relative path using ParametersArtifactSourceRelativePath.

 ```yaml
 Type: System.String